wbjohnson5/william-andrewCOSC426FinalProject/README.md

 # Identifying Bot Tweets: Political Nonpolitical Contexts
-# William Johnson and Andrew Hatfield
+by William Johnson and Andrew Hatfield

 Note that the original dataset cannot be added both because it is too large a file for Github and for legal reasons.